-To address the above challenges, we consider an $\ell_1$-regularized framework assuming a parsimonious linear model for all the studies.
-In each existing study when the LASSO is used to select a set of covariates as confounding variables, the usual summary statistics, the first two moments of the data in the least squares analysis refitted for the selected model, are no longer sufficient for the next stage of data aggregation.
-It however turns out that the summary statistics required by our aggregation protocol assume a fairly simple and compressed form.
-An immediate by-product of this finding is a new guideline for what needs to be reported in publications of statistical analyses in order to facilitate an efficient aggregation of models selected by the LASSO.
+To address the questions raised above, we focus on the very widely used LASSO regression \citep{tibshirani1996regression}, which is simply called the LASSO.
+By placing a penalty on the absolute value of regression coefficients, the LASSO shrinks many of them to be exactly zero and leads to a more parsimonious model.
+In each existing study, when the LASSO is used to select a set of covariates as confounders, the usual summary statistics---the first two moments of data required to conduct regression in the selected model---are no longer sufficient for obtaining unbiased estimators through data aggregation.
+It, however, turns out that the summary statistics required by our aggregation scheme assume a fairly simple and compressed form.
+An immediate by-product of this finding is a new guideline for what needs to be reported in publications for an efficient and unbiased estimation of shared parameters in models selected by the LASSO.

-While data aggregation from existing studies can be performed on their own, a further validation study is often necessitated by a regulatory requirement, or pursued due to the need for higher statistical power.
-More generally, researchers in science and public health often find it more cost-efficient to design and carry out new studies by relying on a synthesis of prior research, in order to focus on a smaller set of confounding factors and to reduce variability of estimators from any single study.
-Such new studies play the role of validation studies in our framework.
-Informed by the selection from the existing studies, the validation study $\mathcal{V}$ collects data on all the potentially important confounding factors that are identified as active in any of these existing studies.
+While data aggregation from existing studies can be performed on their own, follow-up validation studies are either necessitated by a regulatory requirement, or pursued to report findings with higher statistical power.
+Researchers in science and public health usually find it more cost-efficient to design and carry out new validation studies by relying on a synthesis of prior research.
+This practice allows researchers to focus on a smaller set of confounding factors, and reduce variability of estimators from any single study at the same time.
+For example, research into cost-efficient trial designs has led to the development of methodology for seamless phase II/III designs in clinical trials.
+Some of these approaches have been reviewed by \cite{stallard2011seamless}.
+A more recent Lancet article by \cite{park2021covid} highlights not just the need for well designed clinical trials, but also emphasizes the need that these trials are structured as per a master protocol in a coordinated and collaborative manner.
+Back to our problem setup, the validation study $\mathcal{V}$ collects data on a subset of potential confounders that were selected by any of the already existing studies.